Deployable packages best practices

 After creating a deployable package, administrators can save the package for future use, orafter saving the package.
 For saved packages, administrators can the package on any host, or a package.

-Best practices for Deployable packages with monitoring solutions only
+Best practices for Deployable packages

 - Provide meaningful names for the packages you create.
 Put the information with the maximum impact at the beginning of the package names.
 For example, if you are creating a package for the basic monitoring of Red Hat Enterprise Linux operating systems, and this package is to be deployed to all or most of the Red Hat systems in the environment as a standard, name it something like “RHELOSBasic”.